t-muthuri/building-permit-cost-calculator-fe/README.md

 - ReactJs for the UI design
 - [Django for the backend](https://github.com/t-muthuri/building-plans-approvals-be)
 - MySQL db
+- Redux for state management
+- Markdown for documentation
+- CircleCI for tracking changes <!-- and deploying -->
+- Eslint and prettier formatting rules

 <!-- built with `add technologies` -->
 <!--
 proposed technologies include:
 - Zustand for state management (as opposed to redux)
-- Markdown for documentation
 - Open API - yaml files
-- CircleCI for tracking changes and deploying
-- Add code linting to the file - use eslint and prettier -->
+ -->

 ### Roadmap